noobient/MF_run_counter/README.md

 </details>

 Save your `grail.json`, and start the app again.
-The charms should appear in the Grail controller:
+Open _Grail / Grail controller_, navigate to _Unique Other_, check one of the sundering charms, then close and re-open the Grail controller again.
+If you've done everything right, the checked charm should remain checked:

 ![sundering charms](https://github.com/noobient/MF_run_counter/blob/master/media/sundering.png?raw=true)